clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 The `PHB` mentions that the `monk`'s `ki` energy draws on magical energy, but this is apparently only meant to mean the "background magic in the multiverse" `Crawford` says in the interview, and goes on to say:

-> "we only consider individual monk ability to be magical if we've put the word magic/magical/magically in that particular monk ability
+> "we only consider individual monk ability to be magical if we've put the word magic/magical/magically in that particular monk ability"

 A quick [search through reference text](http://dnd5e.wikidot.com/monk) seem to only mention: